mailanetworks/oiopy/docs/object_storage.md

 In this SDK, you manipulate `Container` and `StorageObject` classes, all you need is to initialize a `StorageAPI` object.
-To initialize it you need the proxyd url and the namespace name:
+To initialize it, you need the proxyd url and the namespace name:

     from oiopy import object_storage
     s = object_storage.StorageAPI("http://localhost:8000", "NS")